Paranjothi

 Paranjothi (பரஞ்சோதி), popularly known as Sirruthondar was an army general of the great Pallava king Narasimavarman I who ruled South India from 630–668 CE.
 He also led the Pallava army during the invasion of Vatapi in 642 CE.
 In the later years of his life, Paranjothi gave up violence and became a wandering Saivite monk, Sirruthonda nayanar.
 He is venerated as one of the 63 Nayanmars.

 Early life

-Paranjothi, was born in Chengattankudi (now Thiruchenkkatukudi) village of Nagapattinam district, Tamil Nadu during the 7th century AD.
-Tamil Nadu was ruled by Mahendravarman I of the Pallava dynasty with Kanchipuram as its capital.
+Paranjothi, was of the Pallava dynasty with Kanchipuram as its capital.
 Paranjothi, who had mastered the art of war moves to Kanchipuram to learn literature and saivite scriptures, Kanchipuram was then a renowned knowledge capital in India.

 Conquest of Vatapi

 King Mahendravarman I, impressed by the courage and valour of Paranjothi appointed him as a commander in his army.
 After the death of Mahendravarman in 630 CE, his son Narasimavarman became the ruler of the Pallava dynasty and Paranjothi became his army general.
 Paranjothi was also a close friend of king Narasimavarman.
-Paranjothi as a trusted general of Narasimavarman, lead his forces to Vatapi in 642 CE for war against the Chalukya king, Pulakeshin.
-Pulakeshin was killed in the battle and Vatapi was burnt to ground to avenge the defeat of Mahendravarman by Pulakeshin in the battle of Pullalur in 618 CE.
+Paranjothi as a trusted general of Narasimavarman, led his forces to Vatapi in 642 CE for war against the Chalukya king, Pulakeshin.
+Pulakeshin was killed in the battle and Vatapi was burnt to the ground to avenge the defeat of Mahendravarman by Pulakeshin in the battle of Pullalur in 618 CE.